vishalchovatiya/CPP_Templates/Smart pointer & why we need move constructors and move assignment?.md

 	T* operator->() const { return m_ptr; }
 };
 ```
-- Now let’s go back to our someFunction() example above, and show how a smart pointer class can solve our challenge:
+- Now, let's go back to our `someFunction()` example above, and show how a smart pointer class can solve our challenge:
 ```c++
 class Resource
 {